mpjovanovich/PGAS/README.md

 The idea behind this partitioned global address space (PGAS) project comes courtesy of Dr. Ralph Butler, who I studied under while attending MTSU.

-CREDIT ALSO GOES TO HIM FOR THE DEMO CODE FILE.
 My contributions are the pgas.c and pgas.h files, as well as the makefile to link the libraries and compile a test program.
+Credit for the demo / test files go to him.

 This library is meant to be run on a cluster using MPI.
 As such, you'll need MPI configured, and you'll need to provide a host